 US Physiatry (USP) was founded in 2011 as it became evident that another round of Healthcare reform was imminent.
 Founded by rehabilitation leaders from all aspects of the rehab continuum, USP decided to focus on rehabilitation in all of the current settings so that both the rehab patient and the physiatrist will be well represented when changes are implemented.

 USP’s goals are to insure the success of the physiatrist by providing the resources of a national company to help negotiate managed care contracts, ACO affiliations, implement an IT strategy that will allow us to focus on quality outcomes, and insure that the revenue cycle is the best possible for a physiatrist.
-USP believes that empowering the rehab physician to follow a patient throughout the rehab continuum will allow for the best possible outcomes for patients and the best way for our physician partners to maximize their income opportunities.
+USP believes that empowering the rehab physician to follow a patient throughout the rehab continuum will allow for the best possible outcomes for patients and is also the best way for our physician partners to maximize their income opportunities.

-USP is a physician lead group of physiatrists.
+USP is a physician-led group of physiatrists.
 Our leadership is made up entirely of physicians who are currently practicing rehabilitation medicine.

 Mike de Cardenas, M.D., Chairman and Founder, completed his training in Physical Medicine and Rehabilitation at Baylor College of Medicine in Houston, Texas in 1983.
 He then completed a fellowship in Cardio Pulmonary Rehabilitation at Baylor in 1984.
 In his 25 years of experience as a Physiatrist, he has helped build many rehabilitation hospitals, outpatient therapy centers, and skilled nursing facilities.
 He has served as Corporate Medical Director for Preferred Care, an operator of over 110 skilled nursing facilities, for the past 20 years, where he has focused on building high quality rehabilitation programs for the post-acute setting.
 He has previously served as Medical Director for Continental Medical Systems, HealthSouth, Select Medical Corporation and Rehab Care.
 He has also served as an Advisor in the development of rehabilitation hospitals and outpatient centers in Spain, Mexico and Central and South America.
 He is also a partner of Reliant Pro Rehabilitation, a physical therapy and rehabilitation organization.

 CHIEF EXECUTIVE OFFICER